QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Robustness tests

 \subsection{QUIJOTE-MFI role in the fitting}

 We repeated the former analyses without taking into account the data from QUIJOTE-MFI.
 In this way, we can assess its constraining power.
-We show the results in Table~\ref{table:SED_cases_noMFI} and the corresponding SEDs in Figure~\ref{fig:SED_cases_noMFI}.
-The significance of the measurement of $\Aame$ is slightly reduced to 3.5$\sigma$ when the QUIJOTE-MFI data are not used.
-The AME amplitude, $\Aame$, does not greatly change: it is now $1.04\pm0.31\Jy{}$ compared to the previous value of $1.06\pm0.30\Jy{}$.
-However, AME spectral parameters are now less constrained.
-The AME peak frequency, $\nuame$, is $19.48\pm5.48$\GHz{} now, compared to $17.28\pm3.08$\GHz{} when using QUIJOTE-MFI data.
-The change is not as important for the AME width, $\Wame$, as it is $0.50\pm0.19$ now compared to the previous value of $0.57\pm0.15$.
+We show the results in Table~\ref{table:SED_cases_noMFI} and the corresponding SED for the general (all emission components considered) case in Fig.~\ref{fig:SED_cases_noMFI}.
+The significance of the measurement of $\Aame$ is slightly reduced to $3.1\sigma$ when the QUIJOTE-MFI data are not used.
+The AME amplitude, $\Aame$, remains the same: it is now $1.03\pm0.33$\Jy{} compared to the previous value of $1.03\pm0.32$\Jy{}.
+However, we find that the $\nuame$ posterior is now not constrained at lower values.
+This implies an increase on its uncertainty, so $\nuame=18.3\pm5.8\GHz{}$, compared to $17.2\pm3.2\GHz{}$ when using QUIJOTE-MFI data.
+This is directly related to the absence of data in that frequency range (5--20\GHz{}).
+The larger uncertainty also implies larger differences between the preferred models when using the max-likelihood solution or that from the 1D distributions median values.
+The change is not as important for the AME width, $\Wame$, as it is $0.54\pm0.20$ now compared to the previous value of $0.58\pm0.16$.
 Therefore, QUIJOTE-MFI data addition significantly reduces (almost by a factor 2) the uncertainty of the $\nuame$ parameter.
 Finally, we can see that the model providing the worst fit to the data is again the one trying to account for all emission with just synchrotron and free--free components and no AME component.